 Pine Tree Legal also has a helpful COVID-19 resource guide which answers many legal questions renters may have.
 It can be found on their website: https://ptla.org/covid-19.

-- All our properties are undergoing enhanced cleaning procedures in all common areas of our buildings, offices and company vehicles
+- Enhanced cleaning procedures continue in all common areas of our buildings, offices and company vehicles

 - Community spaces in all properties are closed until further notice